MicrosoftDocs/dynamics365smb-docs/business-central/projects-powerbi-project-performance-to-budget.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Project Performance to Budget* report is a crucial report in ensure your projects stay under budget.

-It breaks down each project and shows the budgeted total cost against the projects actual cost.
+The **Project Performance to Budget** report can help you keep your projects under budget.
+For each project, it shows the budgeted total cost and the project's actual cost.

 :::image type="content" source="media/projects/project-performance-to-budget.png" alt-text="Screenshot of the Project Performance to Budget Power BI Report" lightbox="media/projects/project-performance-to-budget.png":::

-## How to use the report
+## Use the report

-The *Project Performance to Budget* is designed to be used by project managers to allow them to have a clear view on the tracking of each project.

-As a Project Manager, you want to be able to have a clear view of all your projects and ensure they are staying on budget.
-With the *Project Performance to Budget* report you can do this by seeing each projects budget and actual costs.
+Project managers want a clear view of projects to ensure they're on budget.
+The report lets them compare the budget and actual costs of each project.

 <!-- ## Key Performance Indicators (KPIs)